I work directly with your team. When more hands are needed, I bring in senior specialists I have worked with for years.

 Multi-disciplinary senior specialist support for signal processing, algorithms, In Vitro and In Vivo data collection, and procedure design.
-In addition to design and implementation, I provide team guidance and with them solve the "worrisome" technical problems that are stalling your product roadmap.
+In addition to design and implementation, I provide team guidance and together we solve the "worrisome" technical problems stalling your product roadmap.
+I analyse key areas of risk and work with your team to build robust plans that address not only the technology but also the workflow and adoption challenges — using early prototyping to surface and resolve integration issues before they become expensive.

 Your engineering team is likely stretched.
 The prototype has noise that is slowing or blocking algorithm development.
 You need training, testing, and validation data but you don't have the experience to make sure the data collected will do the job.
 This might even be your second attempt to obtain data.